-The Senior Secured Term Loan Facility had \$378.5 million outstanding (net of an unamortized discount of \$1.9 million and unamortized debt issuance costs of \$9.7 million) as of March 31, 2016 with a maturity date of April 1, 2021.
-Borrowings under the Senior Secured Term Loan Facility bear interest at a rate equal to, at our option, either (a) a Eurocurrency rate based on LIBOR for U.S. dollar deposits for loans denominated in dollars, EURIBOR for Euro deposits for loans denominated in Euros and the offer rate for any other currencies for loans denominated in such other currencies for the relevant interest period, plus 4.00% per annum if our total net leverage ratio is greater than 4.75:1.00, or 3.75% if our total net leverage ratio is less than or equal to 4.75:1:00; provided that the relevant Eurocurrency rate shall be deemed to be no less than 1.00% per annum; or (b) a base rate, which is defined as the highest of (i) the Federal Funds Rate on such day plus 1/2 of 1.00%, (ii) the Prime Lending Rate on such day, (iii) the Adjusted Eurocurrency Rate for Loans denominated in U.S. dollars published on such day for an Interest Period of one month plus 1.00% and (iv) 2.00%, plus 3.00% per annum if our total net leverage ratio is greater than 4.75:1.00, or 2.75% if our total net leverage ratio is less than or equal to 4.75:1:00; provided that the base rate shall be deemed to be no less than 2.00% per annum.
-We may voluntarily prepay outstanding loans under the Senior Secured Term Loan Facility was the Eurocurrency minimum floor interest rate of 4.75%.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources-Indebtedness."
+The Senior Secured Term Loan Facility had \$377.9 million outstanding (net of an unamortized discount of \$2.0 million and unamortized debt issuance costs of \$10.1 million) as of December 31, 2015 with a maturity date of April 1, 2021.
+Borrowings under the Senior Secured Term Loan Facility bear interest at a rate equal to, at our option, either (a) LIBOR for the relevant interest period, plus 4.00% per annum if our total net leverage ratio is greater than 4.75:1.00, or 3.75% if our total net leverage ratio is greater than 4.75:1:00; provided that LIBOR shall be deemed to be no less than 1.00% per annum or (b) a base rate, plus 3.00% per annum if our total net leverage ratio is greater than 4.75:1:00; provided that the base rate shall be deemed to be no less than 2.00% per annum.
+We may voluntarily prepay outstanding loans under the Senior Secured Term Loan Facility without premium or penalty.
+As of December 31, 2015, the interest applicable on the Senior Secured Term Loan Facility was 4.75%.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Indebtedness."